berenger-eu/tbfmm/paper/paper.md

 `TBFMM`, for task-based FMM, is a high-performance package that implements the parallel fast multipole method (FMM) in modern `C++17`.
 It implements parallel strategies for multicore architectures, i.e. to run on a single computing node.
-`TBFMM` was designed to be easily customized thanks to `C++` templates and fine control of the `C++` classes inter-dependencies.
+`TBFMM` was designed to be easily customized thanks to `C++` templates and fine control of the `C++` classes' inter-dependencies.
 Users can implement new FMM kernels, new types of interacting elements or even new parallelization strategies.
-As such, it can effectively be used as a simulation toolbox for scientists in physics or applied mathematics.
+As such, it can be used as a simulation toolbox for scientists in physics or applied mathematics.
 It enables users to perform simulations while delegating the data structure, the algorithm and the parallelization to the library.
 Besides, `TBFMM` can also provide an interesting use case for the HPC research community regarding parallelization, optimization and scheduling of applications handling irregular data structures.

 # Background

 The fast multipole method [@GREENGARD1987325] has been classified as one of the most important algorithms of the 20th century [@cipra2000best].
-This algorithm was originally designed to compute pair-wise interactions between `N` particles, which belong to the class of n-body problems.
+The FMM algorithm was designed to compute pair-wise interactions between `N` particles, which belong to the class of n-body problems.
 It reduces the complexity from a quadratic (`N` elements interact with `N` elements) to a quasi-linear complexity.
 The central idea of the FMM is to avoid computing the interactions between all the elements by approximating the interactions between elements that are far enough.
 To make this possible, the algorithm requires the potential of the interactions to decrease as the distance between interacting elements increases.
-In addition, the algorithm also requires that the kernel to approximate far interaction exists.
-Providing an approximation kernel for a given physical equation can be challenging.
+In addition, the algorithm also requires that the kernel to approximate far interaction exists as providing an approximation kernel for a physical equation can be challenging.
 Internally, the FMM is usually implemented with a tree that is mapped over the simulation box.
 A cell, i.e. a node of the tree, represents a part of the simulation box and is used by the algorithm to factorize the interactions between elements.
 The FMM was later extended for different types of physical simulations and different approximation kernels [@SABARIEGO2004403;@pham2012fast;@sabariego2004fast;@frangi2003coupled;@barba2011exafmm;@malhotra2015pvfmm;@darve2004fast;@darve2013optimizing;@blanchard2016efficient;@blanchard2015fast].